huzeyann/MemoryEncodingModel/README.md

 python scripts_light/xvbab_submission.py --save_dir /submission/toy1
 ```

-To reproduce a 66±1 score model, it takes additional 24 hours to self-distill the model trained above.
+To reproduce a 66±1 score model, +24 hours to distill the model trained above.
 Our distillation pipeline is to mimic the final output of a freeze model.

 ```bash
 python scripts_light/xvbaa_darkpred.py --stage train